SpotIM/spotim-integration-docs/wordpress/ampforwp/README.md

 It will append our widget to post content but WordPress Comments will still need to be manually disabled.

 #### 3. `Comments Embed Method` is set to `Let the theme decide`
 ![here](../amp-plugin/spotim-let-them-decide.png)

 Add the following code to desired template on `wp-content/plugins/accelerated-mobile-pages/templates/accelerated-mobile-pages/templates/design-manager/{active-amp-theme}/`.
-It must be inside the WordPress's  post loop.
+It must be inside the WordPress' post loop.
 ```php
 if ( method_exists( 'SpotIM_Frontend','display_amp_comments' ) ) {
     SpotIM_Frontend::display_comments();